Teva Learning Alliance: Bring It Back To Our School

 Teva provides workshops on the environment and outdoor experiences along the East Coast at 45 different schools working with about 4,000 students annually.

 Part of this is teaching students that they are Shomrei Adamah ('Keepers of the Earth'): Shomrei Adamah ('Keepers of the Earth'), is for fifth- and sixth-grade day-school students who visit a retreat center for four days and make a 'brit adamah,' or covenant with the earth, to engage in environmental activity.
 The Center also runs a program for junior-high students, Achdoot ('Togetherness'), in which the teens camp in the wilderness, usually a state campground.

 In June 2009, students from the Solomon Schechter Day School of Raritan Valley in New Jersey were presented with the 'Kids for Clean Communities Award' for the recycling program they developed at their school after attending the Teva program.

 Birkat HaChamah

-In 2014, Teva purchased a bus previously owned by Ben & Jerry's founder Ben Cohen (businessman) for use in environmental classes.
+In 2014, Teva purchased a bus previously owned by Ben & Jerry's founder Ben Cohen for use in environmental classes.
 The bus was incorporated into environmental awareness programs related to Birkat Hachamah or Blessing of the Sun.
 However, Orthodox Talmudic scholar Rabbi J. David Bleich of Yeshiva University, (a specialist in Birkat Hachamah) has criticized this interpretation of Judaism as a notably environmental faith.
 He argues that environmental problems are "issues in and of themselves and are totally unrelated to the blessing of the sun," as the blessing is an occasion to acknowledge the wonder of God's creations, not a political statement.
 "I suppose you can connect anything," he says.
 "You can draw dots and lines; you don't have to be logical.".